tacahiroy/ctrlp-funky/README.md

 SYNTAX HIGHLIGHTING (experimental)
 -------
 I'd like to introduce one of ctrlp-funky options.
-Do you want to make ctrlp-funky more funky?
+Do you want to make ctrlp-funky funkier?
 Okay - you can do it just 1 line config.
 ```vim
 let g:ctrlp_funky_syntax_highlight = 1
 ```